lta-disco-unimib-it/BCT_CONSOLE_TOOLS/README.md

 * L. Mariani and M. Pezze`, “Behavior capture and test: automated analysis of component integration,” in proceedings on the 10th International Con- ference on Engineering Complex Computer Systems.
 IEEE Computer Society, 2005, pp. 292–301.

-The project can be compiled using Apache ANT.